NazemMahmud/url-shortener/README.md

 # Unit Test
 - Run Tests: `php artisan test`
 - Check the test file in `tests/Unit/UrlShortenTest.php`.
-Add / Update any test method if you feel necessary.
+You may add / update any test method if you feel necessary.

 ### Note:
 - _Normally unit tests code is written before the actual functions.
 But, here I wrote the tests code later_.